NOAA-GSL/ExascaleWorkflowSandbox/docs/endpoints.rst

 Endpoint Management
 ===================

 Chiltepin provides command-line tools for managing Globus Compute endpoint lifecycles.
+These tools are light wrappers around the existing Globus Compute CLI, adding convenience features that make it easier to manage endpoints for use with Chiltepin.
 This page describes how to configure, start, stop, and manage endpoints.

 Overview
 --------

 Globus Compute endpoints enable you to run tasks on remote compute resources.
 Chiltepin's CLI simplifies endpoint management by:

+- Managing authentication flows for all required Globus services at the same time
-- Automatically configuring endpoints with appropriate templates
+- Automatically configuring endpoints with appropriate templates matching Chiltepin's configuration options
-- Managing authentication flows
-- Providing lifecycle management commands
-- Tracking endpoint status
+- Automatically starting endpoints in the background

 The ``chiltepin`` Command
 -------------------------